 You can buy membership or renew your existing membership using the online shop below or, if you'd prefer to send a cheque, please download this form and post to us.

 We’re seeking 25 Benefactors to mark our 25th anniversary.
 This new level of support will enable us to develop new projects as well as continuing our current work.
 It will also help A+C to become more sustainable.

-Current benefactors include Frank Field MP, Luke Fletcher, Duncan Cowan Gray, Tim Gough of Austin Winkley & Associates, Kevin Rogers, Stephen Bank, Tim Goodacre, Nancy McLaren, Georgina and John Harding, Charlotte Stevenson, Jonathan Chequers, Sir Timothy Sainsbury, Penny Howe and Tom Miller.
+Current benefactors include Frank Field MP, Luke Fletcher, Duncan Cowan Gray, Tim Gough of Austin Winkley & Associates, Kevin Rogers, Stephen Bann, Tim Goodacre, Nancy McLaren, Georgina and John Harding, Charlotte Stevenson, Jonathan Chequers, Sir Timothy Sainsbury, Penny Howe and Tom Miller.

 Benefactors receive membership benefits as well as:

 A private tour of the winning art award entry or a similar venue for newly commissioned art